 How to get to Chiloé

-By sea towards Chiloé: On a Navimag ferry you can sail from Puerto Chacabuco or Puerto Natales to Puerto Montt and from there drive or take a bus to the island of Chiloé, crossing the straits of Chacao on another ferry.
+By sea towards Chiloé: On Navimag's Patagonia ferry you can sail from Puerto Chacabuco or Puerto Natales to Puerto Montt and from there drive or take a bus to the island of Chiloé, crossing the straits of Chacao on another ferry.

 Chiloé’s main city is Castro, 173 kilometers from Puerto Montt and 1,198 km from Santiago.